STATEMENT OF NEED

 The i3 Health planners, reviewers, and managers have nothing to disclose.

-Morie A. Gertz, MD, MACP discloses that he has served as a consultant/advisor for Pharmacyclics and Proclara.
+Morie A. Gertz, MD, MACP discloses that he has served as a consultant/advisor for Amgen, Pharmacyclics, and Proclara.
 He has served as a speaker or a member of a speakers' bureau for DAVA oncology, Johnson and Johnson, and Teva.
-Dr. Gertz has also received honoraria from Amgen and Abbvie.
+Dr. Gertz has also served on the Data Safety Monitoring Board for Abbvie.

 Toni Dubeau, RN, NP has no relevant financial relationships to disclose.